 You can register your child beginning in January of the school year your child will be attending Kindergarten.
 Call or visit your local public school

 .
 Many of our schools offer parent information evenings and tours in January each year.
 Our principals are always available to answer any questions you have about registration.
 You are welcome to call or drop in to any of our schools at any time.
 We'd love to see you!

-Later in the spring, our schools offer orientation sessions and a "sneak peek" at Kindergarten for families and their children.
+Later in the spring, many schools offer orientation sessions and a "sneak peek" at Kindergarten for families and their children.
 This is a wonderful opportunity for the children to explore their new classroom and for parents to begin their relationship with the Kindergarten teacher and staff at the school.

-Welcome to Saskatoon Public Schools.
-We look forward to meeting you and your child/children!
 Students are registered at the school in their neighbourhood.
 Registration forms are available on our registration page

 Students who are new to Saskatoon Public Schools, and who do not speak English as their first language, should register through our Newcomer Student Centre